 To summarize my response to Smith, then, I would like to reemphasize these three points.
 First of all he has a mistaken conception of the basic tool of the analysis.
 I find the formula “x counts as y in c” immensely useful because it gives us a way of articulating the distinction between those functions where the function is performed in virtue of an intrinsic physical feature of the object, and those functions which are performed in virtue of collective recognition of a status.
 If he finds the “x counts as y in context c” formula confusing, then my whole analysis can be stated without it, it is just much more long-winded, and indeed in the crucial chapter on the ontology of the deontic powers, I do not use this formula.
 The second misunderstanding is not just a misunderstanding but I believe it is a mistake on his part.
 I think that attempting to analyze social and institutional facts in terms of “social objects” is barking up the wrong tree.

 But the third point is the most important.
 I think he fails to see the need for a naturalistic account of institutional facts.
-Sometimes when discussing the difference between what people count as an institutioal fact and what really is an institutional fact, he assumes that there must be some real observer-independent truth about institutional facts.
+Sometimes when discussing the difference between what people count as an institutional fact and what really is an institutional fact, he assumes that there must be some real observer-independent truth about institutional facts.
 There must, for example, be some fact totally independent of human observers about whose property the painting really is.
 If my account is right this is a fundamental mistake.